Documentation

 PATCH/api/v1/provider_connections/:id

-Update connection settings or rotate credentials.
+Update or rotate credentials.

 POST/api/v1/provider_connections/:id/verify